wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-dataverse-table-structure/includes/3-exercise.md

     > [!NOTE]
     > Choice fields are great when the number of options is small, and the items don't change often or not at all.

-1. Click **Save**.
+1. Select **Save**.

     - **Default value:** *\[No default value\]*

         (This is useful if you want to always display a location as the default, such as the most common country where locations exist.)

     - **Required:** *Required* (we want to prevent users from entering a location record without a location)

     - **Searchable:** *Yes*

-1. In the bottom right, click **Save Table**, to ensure your changes are saved.
+1. In the bottom right, Select **Save Table**, to ensure your changes are saved.

 ### Create Custom TypeofAccident Table